Formative Influences

 Inspiration Board

-A mix of vintage finds and new designer pieces will complement the furniture we already own, reinforcing a look that feels collected rather than curated.
-Thoughtful layers of lighting will frame views and improve task visibility in the kitchen.
+Thoughtful layers of lighting will frame views in the living and dining rooms and improve task visibility in the kitchen.
 The result is a home rooted in mid-century principles, informed by craftsmanship, and shaped to support how the house is actually lived in today.

 What’s Next – Chapter 3